 DIAGRAM VIEW🔗

-The Diagram View (also called canvas) displays the structure of the active model and is always at the center as it is used to give graphical feedback when navigating, creating or editing a model.
+The Diagram View (also called canvas) displays the structure of the active class (model) and is always at the center as it is used to give graphical feedback when navigating, creating or editing a class.

 Note

-The input fields with a blue border indicates an input parameter which has been edited by the user.
+The input fields with a blue border indicate an input parameter that has been edited by the user.

 And this is what it looks like after simulation.